Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2010 – Harrison Barnes

-Harrison Barnes is the only player on this list to stay in college more than one season.
-With North Carolina, he lost both years in the Elite 8 and averaged 16 ppg in two seasons.
+Harrison Barnes is the only player on this list to stay in college for more than one season.
+During both of his seasons at North Carolina, they lost in the Elite 8 of the NCAA Tournament.
+Barnes averaged 16.0 ppg in two seasons.

-In 2012 he was the #7 pick to the Warriors, where he spent 7 seasons, won an NBA Championship in 2015 and was part of the 73-win tea in 2016.
-Following that year, the Warriors acquired Kevin Durant and Barnes signed a max deal with the Mavericks.
-He was traded to the Kings last February and signed $100 million contract this summer to remain in Sacramento long term.
+In 2012 he was the #7 pick to the Warriors, where he spent 7 seasons and helped them win an NBA Championship in 2015.
+Barnes was also part of the 73-win tea in 2016, before departing as a free agent for Dallas.
+In February 2019, he was traded to the Kings and that summer signed $100 million contract extension.

 2009 – Derrick Favors

 Favors led Georgia Tech to the NCAA Tournament in 2010 and a first round victory.
-That’s the last time the Jackets made the tourney.
+That’s actually the last time the Yellow Jackets made the tourney.

 2008 – Brandon Jennings

-Jennings is the only player on this list who skipped college at a time he was not eligible for the draft.
-This was the start of the one-and-done college era and Jennings had initially committed to Arizona, but instead opted to play professionally in Italy.
-He averaged 7.6 points, 1.6 rebounds, 1.6 assists, and 1.2 steals in 19.6 minutes per game.
+Jennings, like previously mentioned Mudiay, skipped college.
+This was at the start of the one-and-done era and Jennings had initially committed to Arizona, but instead opted to play professionally in Italy.
+There, he averaged 7.6 points, 1.6 rebounds, 1.6 assists, and 1.2 steals in 19.6 minutes per game.

 2007 – Eric Gordon

-Gordon was a huge star in his one season at Indiana, after committing as “Mr Basketball” in the state of Indiana in 2006.
-He played 34 mpg, scoring 20.9 ppg, however the Hoosiers lost in the first round of the NCAA Tournament.
+Gordon was a huge star in his one season at Indiana, after committing to the school as “Mr Basketball” in the state of Indiana in 2006.
+He played 34 mpg, scoring 20.9 ppg.
+The Hoosiers, however, lost in the first round of the NCAA Tournament.

 In 2008, the Clippers drafted Gordon 7th overall and a few years later traded him to New Orleans as part of a package of assets for Chris Paul.
 He has been with the Rockets since 2016, and won NBA’s Sixth Man Award in 2017.